hoangcuong2011/Good-Papers/Gaussian Process.md

 Gaussian Process
-Gaussian Process is a very interesting model that models uncertainty.
+Gaussian Process is a very interesting model.
 Besides the classic book Gaussian Processes for Machine Learning (http://www.gaussianprocess.org/gpml/), several sources can be referred as a very basic introduction of the topic:
 - http://cs229.stanford.edu/section/cs229-gaussian_processes.pdf (I highly recommend this)
 - http://katbailey.github.io/post/gaussian-processes-for-dummies/

 Even with those references, it is still quite difficult to start learning the topic.
 I guess this happens for lots of people.
 Here I want to give a very informal introduction to the topic.
-I am interested in the topic, but I am not knowledgable by anymeans.
+I am interested in the topic, but I am not knowledgeable by anymeans.
 Despite that, my viewpoint is from a dummy and I hope it will be helpful for beginner.

 So what is GP?
 You can think GP as distribution over functions.
 It sounds fancy at first sights, but the concept is indeed straightforward.
-You can imagine you have a set of points:
+You can imagine you have a subset of points from an infinite number of points:
 [x_1 = 1, x_2 = 2, x_3 = 3, x_4 = 4, x_5 = 5]
-You have a set of functions f, in which each specific function f transforms the set of points to another space:
+You also have a set of N functions f_1, f_2, ..., f_N from an infinite number of functions.
+Each specific function f transforms the set of points to another space:
 [f(1), f(2), f(3), f(4), f(5)].

 Why do we need a set of functions instead of a specific and useful function?
 Think about this: in practice we may want